matt-42/iod/README.md

 ## What is a IOD symbol?

 Symbols are at the core of the IOD paradigm.
-They add to C++ a missing powerfull feature: The way to statically store in a variable the access to a object member, the call to a method, and the access to the string representing the name of this variable.
-Here is the most simple but powerfull operator that is now possible with IOD symbols:
+They add to C++ a missing powerful feature: The way to statically store in a variable the access to a object member, the call to a method, and the access to the string representing the name of this variable.
+Here is the most simple but powerful operator that is now possible with IOD symbols:

 ```c++
 #include <iod/symbol.hh>